 The empirical results have important implications for policy makers.
 The positive effect of leisure time on work efficiency cannot be ignored, although work remains the central mechanism for distributing goods and benefits at the social and individual levels.
-It is worth noting this study's findings may not be applicable to non-OECD countries, especially considering the national differences in social and financial structures.
-Future studies can extend this model to other countries.
+However, as in all studies, our study had some limitations.
+Because of the non-availability of the data, this paper did not consider the impact of subjective feelings, and future studies can consider extending the theoretical model to increase subjective variables to further explore the impact of leisure on productivity from the sociological point of view.
+Additionally, it is worth noting this study's findings may not be applicable to non-OECD countries, especially considering the national differences in social and financial structures.
+Future studies can consider to extend this model to other countries.
 It would be interesting to examine the impact of leisure time on labor productivity in different contexts.